ksylvan/docker-mail-server/README.md

 - At this point, visit your `postfixadmin` setup script and follow the instructions here: https://github.com/hardware/mailserver/wiki/Postfixadmin-initial-configuration

-- Using `postfixadmin`, set up email mailboxes for `admin` and `contact` and set up aliases for the following:
+- Using `postfixadmin`, set up your super-administrator account, then set up your domain, and proceed to set up mailboxes for `admin` and `contact`.
+Now set up aliases for the following:

 | ALIAS | MAILBOX |
 | -------- | ----- |